BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Southern Stats and Trends

-- The Eagles have yet to cover the spread this season when underdogs by 20 points or more.
+- The Eagles have been underdogs by 20 points or more one time this year and have not covered the spread once.

-- Georgia Southern's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).
+- Georgia Southern's games this season have gone over the total in five out of nine opportunities (55.6%).

-- The Eagles rack up 22.3 points per game, comparable to the 24.3 the Cougars give up.
+- The Eagles score 22.3 points per game, comparable to the 24.3 the Cougars surrender.

-- Georgia Southern is 2-0 against the spread and 3-0 overall in games when it puts up more than 24.3 points.
+- Georgia Southern is 2-0 against the spread and 3-0 overall in games when it records more than 24.3 points.

-- When Georgia Southern churns out more than 391.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- When Georgia Southern picks up over 391.7 yards, the team is 3-1 against the spread and 3-2 overall.

 - The Eagles have turned the ball over 14 times, three fewer times than the Cougars have forced turnovers (17).